 Even today, many of us are inclined to believe that machine learning and artificial intelligence are far-off concepts — the hallmarks of top global universities, the secretive halls of Google and Amazon, or under top secret research by world governments.

-Edge computing is the lifeblood of web3 companies
+Edge Computing is the Lifeblood of Web3 Companies

-Using edge computing, web3 companies are able to unshackle themselves from the expenses and vulnerabilities of data processing centers – which likewise frees up web3 apps from hacking and phishing risks.
+Using edge computing, web3 companies can unshackle themselves from the expenses and vulnerabilities of data processing centers, which likewise frees up web3 apps from hacking and phishing risks.

-The need for trust and to remain secure has created a great deal of bureaucracy today, both online and in our personal lives.
+The need for trust and to remain secure has created a great deal of bureaucracy today, both online and in our offline personal lives.
 While we have more security to thank for these systems than we dare to imagine, there is no denying that they can be intrusive, sluggish and overbearing from time to time.

 Web3 companies are often seeking ways in which to overcome these sticking points, while sustaining the same level of safety and security we enjoy in our online lives today.

 Key web3 examples of that thinking in action, as far as digital products are concerned, are permissionless systems.
-This means that more personal freedom is given to end users – yet the level of security remains the same, or perhaps even enhanced through the lack of potential for human error.
+This means that more personal freedom is given to end users, yet the level of security remains the same, or perhaps even enhanced, through the lack of potential for human error.

 The financial world is one of the best web3 examples of this in action, thanks to smart contracts.
-In traditional banking, borrowing money is a complicated affair, in which you essentially have to lay your personal and professional history bare in front of a financial institution and hope archaic things like credit scores and transaction histories don’t rub anyone the wrong way.
+In traditional banking, borrowing money is a complicated affair in which you essentially have to lay your personal and professional history bare in front of a financial institution and hope archaic things like credit scores and transaction histories don’t rub anyone the wrong way.

 Conversely, decentralized finance (DeFi) lending platforms use web3 apps to provide smart contract financing arrangements.
-Anyone can privately borrow funds to finance life’s surprises, providing they can front the necessary collateral to satisfy the system that risks are mitigated on both sides.
+Anyone can privately borrow funds to finance life’s surprises, providing they can offer the necessary collateral to satisfy the system that risks are mitigated on both sides.

 To call this a game changer is an understatement, and countless forthcoming web3 examples of permissionless personal autonomy are being created all the time.

-With web3 apps, the emphasis is on ownership
+With Web3 Apps, the Emphasis is on Ownership

-The idea of true ownership of digital products has always been a nebulous one – and whether you are an advocate for or a cynic against NFTs, for example, they have undoubtedly opened the discourse surrounding what true ownership of a digital asset ought to mean in web3 apps and beyond.
+The idea of true ownership of digital products has always been a nebulous one, and whether you are an advocate for or a cynic against NFTs, for example, they have undoubtedly opened the discourse surrounding what true ownership of a digital asset ought to mean in web3 apps and beyond.

-However, at the broader level, the idea of true ownership of digital goods is one of many web3 examples in which one’s personal power and control is wrested from the grasp of corporate giants and placed back into the hands of end users.
-As you can imagine, excitement surrounding these ideas is incredibly high.
+However, at the broader level, the idea of true ownership of digital goods is one of many web3 examples in which one’s personal power and control are wrested from the grasp of corporate giants and placed back into the hands of end users.
+As you can imagine, the excitement surrounding these ideas is incredibly high.

-In fact, web3 apps are arriving all the time to take advantage of decentralized ecosystems, blockchain capabilities and edge computing to create empowered user communities that thrive in permissionless web3 apps where giant companies don’t have a say.
+In fact, web3 apps are arriving all the time to take advantage of decentralized ecosystems, blockchain capabilities, and edge computing to create empowered user communities that thrive in permissionless web3 apps where giant companies don’t have a say.

-Web3 trends being what they are, there are already replacements to Web 2.0 innovations being created all the time.
+Web3 trends being what they are, there are already replacements for Web 2.0 innovations being created all the time.
 For example, Arcane Maps is a web3 solution that offers navigation while proudly promising never to sell your data, and UHive is a social media platform and metaverse where users can earn and connect without any data harvesting.

-The real excitement behind all of these web3 trends is not only that they are revolutionizing the internet as it is currently being used – but that they are also creating entirely new concepts and web3 apps touching on ideas nobody has ever explored in the digital space before.
+The real excitement behind all of these web3 trends is not only that they are revolutionizing the internet as it is currently being used, but that they are also creating entirely new concepts and web3 apps touching on ideas nobody has ever explored in the digital space before.